erinlin/tweentrain_doc/set.md

     -- Ex. the new value of y equals target.y + 50
     { "transition:to", {y="50", time=300} }

-     -- transition paramater also can be set by string type.
+     -- transition parameter also can be set by string type.
     { "transition:to", { x=300, transition="outSine", time=500} }

     -- executes target's setFillColor function